atahullah/blaTEM-1-Escherichia-coli/README.md

 <p align="center">

-**Developed as part of a Bachelor of Science (BS) in Microbiology research project.**
+**Developed as a supervised undergraduate research project for the Bachelor of Science (BS) in Microbiology.**

-*Computational Bioinformatics • Protein Structure Analysis • Antimicrobial Resistance Research*
+*Computational Bioinformatics • Structural Bioinformatics • Protein Structure Analysis • Antimicrobial Resistance Research*

 © 2026 Atahullah